Gazified/ESP32-Control-a-Lamp-s-Brightness/README.md

 # BCA188 – Laboratory Activity: Control a Lamp's Brightness

-Completed lab report — Example 5 extended into a reusable function, as required by the activity.

-## 1–2.
  Sketch (brightnessSetting and switchOn tested for each combination)

 The decision from Example 5 was moved into a function, per step 4–5 of the activity: